HomeArticle

 One day, there will be a company bigger and more successful than OpenAI, and they definitely won't take the same path.

-He even said that if Google hadn't been so "poor" back then, OpenAI would never have emerged.
+He even said that if Google hadn't been so "pathetic" back then, OpenAI would never have emerged.

 Big companies have their common problems.